akyoto/q/docs/readme.md

 The `error` type is currently defined to be an integer, though this is expected to change in a future version.

+## Security

+Software security is critical, especially as supply chain attacks continue to grow in frequency and impact.
+Q mitigates these risks by enforcing a strict permissions model, ensuring that external dependencies operate with the least privilege necessary.
+Access to sensitive resources such as the network or the file system must be explicitly declared in a module's definition, preventing unexpected or hidden behaviors.
+Any change in a module's permissions automatically requires review during updates, making it harder for malicious code to slip through unnoticed.

+Q also hardens executables at the binary level:

+- All executables are built as position-independent executables (PIE) with dynamic base addresses so that an attacker can't use precalculated addresses.
+- The W^X (write xor execute) policy is enforced for all memory pages: memory can be writable or executable, but never both.

 ## Syntax

 Q encourages code editors to implement multiple syntaxes for editing.
 A view of the code should be seen as a substantially different format than the underlying model that is saved to disk.